connormanning/entwine/doc/configuration.md

 ### ticks

-The number of ticks in one dimension for the nominal grid size of the octree.
-For example, a `ticks` value of `256` results in a `256 * 256 * 256` cubic
+Number of voxels in each spatial dimension which defines the grid size of the octree.
+For example, a `ticks` value of `256` results in a `256 * 256 * 256` cubic resolution.
-resolution.

 ### allowOriginId